 Festival exclusives (in addition to the regular menu):

-Near the Canada Pavilion – Strawberry Fields Refresher: A lightly caffeinated blend of Strawberry Açaí Juice with Strawberries and Blueberries, also available with Strawberry-Lemongrass Vodka
+Near the Canada Pavilion – Melonade: A tangy blend of Frozen Lemon with a burst of Watermelon, also available with Grey Goose Vodka (New!)

 Can’t Commit?
 Sample Plant-Based Eats with the Garden Graze Food Stroll

 With a veritable garden of food booths to enjoy, each abloom with garden-fresh flavors and ingredients, picking just a few items can be easier said than done.
 So, let Disney’s team of culinary experts do the deciding for you and try the Garden Graze, a miniature festival food tour.